 What Does It Mean to Make Amends?

 Making amends with someone is not the same as apologizing to them.
-While an apology is the verbal act of stating your wrongdoing and showing that you have remorse for your actions, making amends is more about stating what you did wrong and explaining your remorse, and then taking the proper steps to make things right.
+While an apology is a verbal act of stating your wrongdoing and showing that you have remorse for your actions, making amends is more about stating what you did wrong and explaining your remorse, and then taking the proper steps to make things right.

 Steps eight and nine from Alcoholics Anonymous (AA) outline the process of making amends: